 The hike up from Grizzly Col to the ridge is short – perhaps 15 minutes at most.
 Once you reach the ridge turn left and follow the well-traveled trail, scrambling up and along a very rocky section for the last 100 metres or so.
 There are lots of handholds and it’s really not so difficult.
 The reward on the summit are views stretching for miles in all directions.
 Return to the ridge for a well earned picnic lunch.

-The Trailhead for Grizzly Peak
+Finding the trailhead for Grizzly Peak

 Park at the Highwood Pass parking lot in Kananaskis Country.
 Note that the road over Highwood Pass is closed from December 1 – June 15th.